Walk Like a Man (1987 film): Production

-The wolves in this film were uncreditedly trained by employees of Steve Earl Martin's Frazier Park, California-based cinematic and television animal sanctuary Working Wildlife.
-This film was an independent film, one of the first to be produced by Mandel.
-To this day, the budget is unknown.
-However, the film was also a box office bomb, grossing $460,608 at the box office.
+The wolves in this film were trained by uncredited employees of Steve Earl Martin's Frazier Park, California-based Working Wildlife cinematic and television animal sanctuary.
+Walk Like a Man was an independent film, produced by Mandel and distributed by Metro-Goldwyn-Mayer.
+The movie's budget is unknown; however, the film was a box office bomb, with a total gross of only $460,608.

+This was the final film directed by veteran Melvin Frank (The Court Jester; Li'l Abner; A Touch of Class).

 Home video

 The film was released on VHS in late 1987, and on DVD on March 2, 2004.